geofrancis/maxbotix-POC/README.md

 # TFMINI-POC
-Avoidance System using the Benewake TFMINI
+Avoidance System using the Maxbotixs i2c sonar format.